eerkela/bertrand/README.rst

    tools outlined above.
 *  **Automatic method dispatching** based on observed data.
-This functions in a manner similar to ``@functools.singledispatch``, allowing series methods to dispatch to multiple implementations based on the type of their underlying data.
-This mechanism is fully general-purpose, and can be used to dynamically repair existing numpy/pandas functionality in cases where it is broken, or to extend it arbitrarily without interference.
+This functions in a manner similar to ``@functools.singledispatch``, allowing series methods to dispatch to multiple different implementations based on the underlying data type.
+This mechanism is fully general-purpose, and can be used to dynamically repair/modify existing pandas functionality in cases where it is broken, or to extend it arbitrarily without interference.
 In either case, ``pdcast`` handles all the necessary type checks and inferencing, dispatching to the appropriate implementation if one exists and falling back to pandas if it does not.
-Original functionality can be easily recovered if necessary, and dispatched methods can be hidden behind virtual namespaces to avoid conflicts, similar to ``pandas.Series.dt``, ``pandas.Series.str``, etc.
+Original functionality can be easily recovered if necessary, and dispatched methods can be hidden behind virtual namespaces to avoid conflicts, similar to ``Series.dt``, ``Series.str``, etc.

 Advantages over Pandas
 ----------------------
 Compared to the existing ``astype()`` framework, ``pdcast`` is:

-*  **Robust**. ``pdcast`` can handle almost any input data, even if they are mislabeled, malformed, imprecise, or ambiguous.
+*  **Robust**. ``pdcast`` can handle almost any input data, even if they are missing, malformed, imprecise, or ambiguous.
 They can even be of mixed type and still be processed intelligibly.
 *  **Flexible**.
 Every aspect of ``pdcast``'s functionality can be modified or extended to meet one's needs, no matter how complex.
 *  **Comprehensive**.  ``pdcast`` comes prepackaged with support for several